unlike-ltd/github-actions-toolkit/packages/core/README.md

 }
 ```

-Note that `setNeutral` is not yet implemented in actions V2 but equivalent functionality is being planned.

 #### Logging

 Finally, this library provides some utilities for logging.
 Note that debug logging is hidden from the logs by default.
 This behavior can be toggled by enabling the [Step Debug Logs](../../docs/action-debugging.md#step-debug-logs).